Drimiteros/Lighter/README.md

 * Light quality control

 ## How to use
 * To use the light system you need to configure a view, it is the only requirement.
-The affect area of the light is the same size as the view size and it's attached to it's position.
+The affect area of the light is the same size as the view size and its attached to it's position.
 * Make sure you draw the objects that you want to be affected by the light before light.draw();
 * Setting it up is super easy, here is a simple example that uses all available functions and parameters: